deian/git-ssh-server/README.md

 * `authFile`: path to file that should be used for authorization; default file is `authorize.js` in the config directory
 * `overwrite`: overwrite config files (default: `true`)

+The `runServer` method takes an optional object argument which currently lets you control whether or not sshd should run in the background as a daemon (`detach`).

 Tweak these as you see fit, but for now, let's add some users since our ssh server is useless.

 ## Adding users